 - Thailand Association of Social Workers

 - Right to Play Thailand Foundation

 - Special Olympics Thailand

 - Thai Network of People Living with HIV/AIDS Foundation

-- Friends for Youth Development Foundation works with UNICEF Thailand to promote youth engagement and adolescent participation through U-Report initiative.
+- Friends for Youth Development Foundation works with UNICEF to promote youth engagement and adolescent participation through the U-Report initiative

-- Faculty of Communication Arts, Chulalongkorn University (CU) UNICEF is supporting the Faculty of Communication Arts, Chulalongkorn University, to carry out a survey on child rights violations in news reports.
+- Faculty of Communication Arts, Chulalongkorn University (CU) with the support of UNICEF carries out a survey on child rights violations in news reports.

-- Faculty of Social Work Administration, Thammasat University UNICEF provides technical and financial support to the Faculty of Social Work Administration to build the capacity of social workers, especially on specific skills needed to work with children and families in need of protection.
+- Faculty of Social Work Administration, Thammasat University with technical and financial support from UNICEF builds the capacity of social workers, especially on specific skills for working with children and families in need of protection.

-- Mahidol University UNICEF is working with Mahidol University to create a better understanding of child protection among key actors, including local administrative organizations, civil society and religious leaders in the southernmost provinces.
+- Mahidol University works with UNICEF to create a better understanding of child protection among key actors, including local administrative organizations, civil society and religious leaders in the southernmost provinces.
 We also work to strengthen their capacity in addressing child protection concerns, including ensuring that local plans fully recognize the needs of children.
 UNICEF is also supporting the Institute for Population and Social Research (IPSR), a leading academic institute, to conduct research on the impact of internal migration on the early development of children who are left behind by parents who migrate through a longitudinal and mixed-methods study.